A Seat At the Table for Everyone

 1) We feast joyfully.

-Meals are a place of joy throughout the gospels, whether in a parable like this one or the Parable of the Prodigal Son, or the actual meals that Jesus ate, like that of with Matthew the Tax Collector.
-They have spiritual significance because they reflect the reality of the gospel that we have already in Christ and a foretaste of the coming kingdom where God and man are reunited together and eat in peace, rest, and fulfillment.
+Meals are a place of joy throughout the gospels, whether in a parable like this one or the Parable of the Prodigal Son or the actual meals that Jesus ate, like that of Matthew the Tax Collector.
+They have spiritual significance because they reflect the reality of the gospel that we already have in Christ and a foretaste of the coming kingdom where God and man are reunited and eat in peace, rest, and fulfillment.

 This is how Isaiah 25 describes that meal: